srijarkoroy/captcha-solver-001/README.md

-# SVG Captcha Solver
+# Simple Captcha Solver

-A minimal web application that generates and validates captchas using SVG.

 ## Summary

-This project provides a simple captcha solver implemented with HTML, CSS, and JavaScript.
-The captcha is rendered using SVG, adding a layer of complexity to prevent bot access.
+A basic web application that displays a captcha image and allows the user to input the corresponding text.
+It then verifies the input against the actual captcha text.

 ## Setup

-1. Clone this repository.
-2. Open `index.html` in your web browser.
+1. Save the contents of `index.html`, `main.js`, and `style.css` into their respective files.
+2. Ensure all files are in the same directory.

 ## Usage

-1. The application displays an SVG captcha.
+1. Open `index.html` in a web browser.
+2. A captcha image will be displayed.
-2. Enter the characters from the image into the input field.
+3. Enter the text displayed in the captcha image into the input field.
-3. Click the "Submit" button.
+4. Click the "Submit" button.
-4. The application will display whether the captcha was entered correctly.
+5. A message will appear indicating whether the captcha was matched or mismatched.

+**Note:** This is a simplified example.
+In a real-world application, captcha images and text should be generated server-side to prevent bots from easily bypassing the system.

 ## License